-Autism spectrum disorder, or ASD, has been diagnosed in more and more children every year.
+Autism is being diagnosed in more and more children every year.
 While it may be tempting to conclude this is the sign of some wider problem, what has contributed to many of these diagnoses have been improvements in testing and screening.
-Medical professionals and care providers now have a better understanding than ever before of what autism looks like and how it can be treated.
+As a result, medical professionals have a better understanding than ever before of what autism looks like and how it can be treated.

 - Not engaging in pretend play

 - Not making eye contact

 - Lack of smiling by six months old

 - Not responding to their name, voices, or other sounds